Music of the Pacific Northwest

-Music of the Pacific Northwest encompasses many musical styles from prehistory to the modern Pacific Northwest.
+Music of the Pacific Northwest encompasses many musical styles from contemporary to the modern Pacific Northwest.

 Native American and First Nations

-Song and dance were notable elements of pre-Contact Northwest culture.
-The abundant food supply for coastal tribes like the Tlingit, Haida, Tsimishan, Kwakiutl, Makah, Quinault and Coast Salish peoples, and other Puget Sound Salish peoples, is credited for allowing a settled lifestyle with elaborate artistic expression including woven clothing and basketry, communal longhouses and dance and music.
+Song and dance were notable elements of precontact Northwest culture.
+The abundant food supply for coastal tribes like the Tlingit, Haida, Tsimishan, Kwakiutl, Makah, Quinault, and Coast Salish peoples is credited for allowing a settled lifestyle with elaborate artistic expression including woven clothing and basketry, communal longhouses and dance and music.
 Some dances, songs and stories were owned by a particular culture and used in association with potlatches and other important community events.
 Cultural preservation efforts in the 21st century include Makah and Yakama music.